 1 – The Walking Dead

-If you’re a fan of The Walking Dead graphic novel or the famous TV show, this is something you just have to indulge in.
+If you’re a fan of The Walking Dead series this is something you just have to indulge in.
 In fact, you should get into this game even if you aren’t a fan of either.
 Telltale’s The Walking Dead takes place in the same universe as that of the two aforementioned media, but focuses on completely new characters, giving us a new perspective on the zombie apocalypse that has taken over America.
 Amidst all the chaos, convicted criminal Lee Everett rescues a young girl named Clementine, and is forced to take care of her.
 This horror game prides itself on its rich and moving storytelling that gets you completely involved in its episodic narrative.
 The story concludes after four seasons, all of which are already out on a whole bunch of platforms that include, PC, consoles as well as mobile devices.

 2 – Gone Home

 A girl on an overseas trip returns to her rural Oregon home only to find that her family is absent.
 Gone Home puts you into the shoes of this girl, who must look for clues scattered all over the house to find out where her loved ones have gone.
 The focus here is not so much on interactive elements as much as it’s on exploration, and that makes the game even more intriguing.
 This list of games similar to Life is Strange wouldn’t have been complete without a mention of Gone Home.
-It resembles Life is Strange in so many ways but is still able to provide a completely fresh and unique experience.
+This story driven adventure title resembles Life is Strange in so many ways but is still able to provide a completely fresh and unique experience.

 3 – Firewatch